Jeremy Moss

-Jeremy Allen Moss (born June 23, 1986) is an American politician from Michigan currently representing the 7th State Senate District, which includes Farmington, Farmington Hills, Ferndale, Hazel Park, Huntington Woods, Lathrup Village, Madison Heights, Oak Park, Pleasant Ridge, Royal Oak Township, and Southfield.
-A member of the Democratic Party, he is the first openly LGBT person to serve as president pro tempore of the Michigan Senate as well as the first openly gay man and second openly LGBT person to serve in a statewide office in Michigan (after Dana Nessel).
-Moss previously served in the Michigan House of Representatives from 2014 - 2018, and remains the youngest-ever member of the Southfield City Council.
+Jeremy Allen Moss (born June 23, 1986) is an American politician from Southfield, Michigan, currently representing Michigan's 7th Senate district.
+A member of the Democratic Party, Moss is the first openly queer person elected to the Michigan Senate, and the first to serve as its president pro tempore.
+Moss represented Michigan's 35th House of Representatives district in the Michigan House of Representatives from 2014 to 2018.
+Before running for the state legislature, Moss, at age 25, was elected to the Southfield City Council in 2011, becoming the youngest member elected in the body's history.

 Personal life

-Moss was born on June 23, 1986 in Detroit and is a lifelong resident of Southfield, Michigan.
+Moss was born on June 23, 1986, in Detroit and is a lifelong resident of Southfield, Michigan.
 He attended Hillel Day School and graduated from Wylie E. Groves High School in the Birmingham Public School District.

 He graduated with high honors from Michigan State University with a bachelor's degree in journalism and an additional major in political science.
-While attending Michigan State, he studied race relations in South Africa and graduated from the Michigan Political Leadership Program Fellowship.
-He was also president of the university's Phi Sigma Pi.

-Moss is currently a member organizations such as the Greater Southfield/Farmington chapter of the National Association for the Advancement of Colored People and the Martin Luther King Task Force, and is a board member of Congregation Beth Ahm in Oakland County.
+He graduated from the Michigan Political Leadership Program Fellowship.

-He also serves on the Michigan Democratic Party's State Central Committee, as a board member of the Southfield Lathrup Village Democratic Club, and has been a Southfield Democratic Precinct Delegate.
-He was an alternate delegate from Michigan to the 2012 Democratic National Convention.
-In 2011, he was selected Young Democrat of the Year by the Oakland County Democratic Party.
+Moss is currently a member of organizations such as the Greater Southfield/Farmington chapter of the National Association for the Advancement of Colored People and the Martin Luther King Task Force, and is a board member of Congregation Beth Ahm in Oakland County.

-Moss is openly gay and Jewish.
+Moss is Jewish and openly gay.